New Order (band)

-While the band's early years were overshadowed by the legacy of Joy Division, their experience of the early 1980s New York club scene saw them increasingly incorporate dance rhythms and electronic instrumentation into their work.
+While the band's early years were initially overshadowed by Joy Division's post-punk legacy, their experience in the early 1980s New York club scene led them to incorporate dance rhythms and electronic instrumentation into their work.
 Their 1983 hit "Blue Monday" became the best-selling 12-inch single of all time and a popular club track.
-In the 1980s, they released successful albums such as Power, Corruption & Lies (1983), Technique (1989), and the singles compilation Substance (1987).
-They disbanded in 1993 to work on individual projects before reuniting in 1998.
-In the years since then New Order has gone through various hiatuses and personnel changes, most prominently the departure of Hook in 2007 due to personal disputes with the other members.
-In 2015 they released their tenth studio album, Music Complete.
-In 2023, both Joy Division and New Order were nominated as one act for the Rock and Roll Hall of Fame.
+In the 1980s, they released several successful albums, such as Power, Corruption & Lies (1983), Technique (1989), and the singles compilation album Substance (1987).
+The band disbanded in 1993 to focus on their individual projects but reunited in 1998.
+Since then, New Order have gone through various hiatuses and changes in personnel, most notably the departure of Hook in 2007 due to personal disputes with the other members.
+In 2015, they released their tenth studio album, Music Complete.
+In 2023, both Joy Division and New Order were nominated as one act for induction into the Rock and Roll Hall of Fame.